MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-prepare-azure-container-registry.md

 ## Before you begin

-In the [previous tutorial](tutorial-kubernetes-prepare-application.md), a container image was created for a simple Azure Voting application.
+The [previous tutorial](tutorial-kubernetes-prepare-application.md) described how to create a container image for a simple Azure Voting application.
 If you have not created the Azure Voting app image, return to [Tutorial 1 – Create container images](tutorial-kubernetes-prepare-application.md).

-This tutorial requires that you're running the Azure CLI version 2.0.53 or later.
+This tutorial requires that you run the Azure CLI version 2.0.53 or later.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI][azure-cli-install].

 ## Create an Azure Container Registry

-To create an Azure Container Registry, you first need a resource group.
+To create an Azure Container Registry, you first need a *resource group*.
 An Azure resource group is a logical container into which Azure resources are deployed and managed.

 Create a resource group with the [az group create][az-group-create] command.
 In the following example, a resource group named *myResourceGroup* is created in the *eastus* region: